Gradient-based optimization of scatterer arrangements based on the T-matrix method: Automatic differentiation of multiscattering framework

-where $\mathbf{v}$ represents one of the basis vectors for the input, filled with 1 in a single entry and 0 in all the other entries, called a one-hot vector.
-By proceeding as described, one obtains a column of the final Jacobian in one pass, which comprises the derivatives of all outputs with respect to one input.
-The forward mode is computationally efficient when $m < n$, i.e, the number of inputs is less than the number of outputs.
+In this work, we focus on reverse-mode automatic differentiation, suitable for our typical optimization setting.
 For many real-world optimization tasks, the output is typically a single value, while the input comprises a considerably larger number of variables.
 Therefore, it is more advantageous to compute a row of the Jacobian at a time, which includes derivatives of a single output value with respect to all of the inputs.
 The vector Jacobian product (VJP) is defined as:

-Importantly, one should keep in mind that, compared to the forward mode, where the calculation of the gradients is done in parallel, intermediate results have to be stored before starting the backward pass to evaluate the gradients.
-This results in higher memory consumption.
+where $\frac{\partial{\mathbf{f}}}{\partial{\mathbf{x}}}$ is the Jacobian specified above, and $\mathbf{v} (\mathbf{x})$ is a vector of incoming variables.
+Here, one should keep in mind that intermediate results have to be stored before starting the backward pass to evaluate the gradients.
 Reverse mode AD is similar to the adjoint method mentioned earlier, while the latter does not assume a fully automatic process, rather a derivation and embedding of the adjoint equations is required.
 However, even for the simplified automatic differentiation process, there are numerous pitfalls to be aware of~\cite{huckelheim2024taxonomy}.
 For a detailed overview of differentiable programming, we refer the reader to a recent review~\cite{blondel2024elements}.

 JAX is used in the current version of the code to perform automatic differentiation~\cite{jax2018github}.
-This approach is a combination of operator overloading, similar to PyTorch,~\cite{paszke2019pytorch}, and source code transformation, which is the approach in Tensorflow ~\cite{abadi2016tensorflow}.
+This approach is a combination of operator overloading, similar to PyTorch,~\cite{paszke2019pytorch}, and source code transformation, which is the approach in TensorFlow ~\cite{abadi2016tensorflow}.
 JAX also provides an option to define derivatives for custom primitive functions, which was used to integrate special functions required in the T-matrix approach into the computational flow.
-For example, spherical Bessel and Hankel functions are not defined in JAX, so they are introduced as primitive functions with their Jacobian vector product manually defined.
+For example, spherical Bessel and Hankel functions are not defined in JAX, so they are introduced as primitive functions with their derivative rule manually defined.
 An example of a primitive function definition is provided in Appendix~\ref{appendix:derivation}.
-While JAX uses single precision by default, we use double precision throughout optimizations to ensure higher numerical accuracy.